sharma-a/Signaloid-gaussian-elimination/README.md

 In my program, depending upon the input matrices, the distributions obtained were different in the two methods.
 In general, the more the number and the variances of the random quantities, the more the variability in the methods.
 Variances in general varied much more wildly compared to the expected values.

+## The code
+I created my own data structure called `Matrix` to represent matrices.

+1. The files `matrix.h` contains the declartaions and `matrix.c` contains definitions of basic functions on this data structure.
+2. `gauss.c` has the Gaussian Elimination calculations
+3. readFile.c has some input/output
+4. main.c is the main driver program

+## Some Results
+matrix.c